DenisD3D/Keys4Macros/README.md

 [![Curseforge page](http://cf.way2muchnoise.eu/title/348754_Download_now!.svg?badge_style=flat)](https://www.curseforge.com/minecraft/mc-mods/keys4macros)
 [![Support Server Invite](https://img.shields.io/discord/586261375970574406.svg?color=7289da&label=Discord%20Support%20Server&logo=discord&style=flat-square)](https://discord.gg/rzzd76c)
 # ![image](https://user-images.githubusercontent.com/35769613/113513508-66e09b80-956a-11eb-90a9-280172115cbf.png)
-Macros for commands & chat messages
+Assign keys to commands

 ## Features :
 - Define a key to execute a command or send chat message (called a macro)
 - Mod need to be installed on client only
-- Work fine on server.
+- Work fine in multiplayer.
 When you press the key, the command is sent as a chat message and proceeded by the server like if you had typed it.
 - Create as many macros as you want
-- Make macro to be completed (prefill the chat)
+- Macro can have some variable (changing part like a player name)
+- Server admins can now force macros for players with the mod
+- Create macros for a specific world / server (called location)
+- Edit macro in your default text editor
+- Execute mutiple command in one macro (use \n to separate 2 commands)

 ## Create a macro :
 To open the macro configuration screen :